-The Project of Hacivat-Karagöz: As the London Yunus Emre Institute, we are proud to share our educational content project called ‘Hacivat-Karagöz’.
+The Project of Hacivat & Karagöz: As Yunus Emre Institute in London, we are proud to share our educational content project called ‘Hacivat & Karagöz’.

 By launching this project, we aim to promote Turkish culture as well as establish a bridge between students coming from different cultural backgrounds.
 Our main aim is to provide a space where students are able to learn about the traditional Turkish show while being entertained at the same time.
 We strongly believe that the peaceful coexistence in our multicultural society relies on the understanding of other cultures and mutual respect.

 About the Play: This traditional play was one of the most popular entertainment past-time in the Ottoman Empire and was played during the religious month of Ramadan, at festivals, coffeehouses and gardens.
-The main characters of the play are called Karagöz and Hacivat.
+The main characters of the play are called Hacivat and Karagöz.
 Karagöz represents the morals and common sense of society whereas Hacivat represents the educated, well-mannered, smooth-talking aristocracy.
-Each character tries to persuade and influence the other in their quest to solve every day problems.
+Each character tries to persuade and influence the other in their quest to solve everyday problems.
 The other characters are Çelebi, the charmer; Tiryaki, the opium smoker; Beberuhi, the dwarf; Bekir, the drunk; Denyo, the half-wit; Civan, the tightwad; and Mercan, the spice trader.
-There’s also the Greek doctor, the Jewish scrap dealer, the Laz boatman, the Iranian poet, a handful of licentious women, and a host of other diverse and shady personalities.
+There’s also a doctor, a scrap dealer, a boatman, poets, a handful of licentious women, and a host of other diverse and shady personalities.
 The play was prevalently played in Istanbul which later spread to other parts of Anatolia by the artists going on tours.

 The show is free for schools for a short period of time.
 If you want to host the show fill in the form below.